Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

-Correlated semi-leptonic $D\bar{D}$ meson decays largely dominate the IMR.
-The PHENIX collaboration extracted the cross section for $\bar{c}c$ production by saturating the experimental dielectron invariant mass distribution in the IMR and through extrapolation of the theoretical invariant mass distribution down to zero mass.
+Correlated semi-leptonic D/$\bar{\text{D}}$ meson decays largely dominate the IMR.
+The PHENIX collaboration extracted the cross section for $\bar{c}c$ production by saturating the experimental dielectron invariant mass distribution in the IMR and through extrapolation of the theoretical invariant mass distribution down to zero mass in the LMR.
 The cross section obtained this way agrees with calculations based on perturbative QCD.
 It is interesting to note that correlated charm decay makes up a significant contribution to the dilepton spectrum in the LMR already at this energy.
-The contribution from Drell-Yan and bottom decays are at least one order of magnitude smaller and only become relevant in the HMR.
+The contributions from Drell--Yan and bottom decays are at least one order of magnitude smaller than the correlated D/$\bar{\text{D}}$ decays and only becomes relevant in the HMR.
 Their invariant mass distributions are taken from PYTHIA calculations with settings reproducing the measured open charm yield.
-The prominent feature in the HMR are the peaks from $J/\psi$ and $\psi'$ decay.
+The prominent feature in the HMR is the peaks from J/\textpsi\ and \textpsi' decay.
 The authors observe that the dielectron transverse momentum distribution simulated on the basis of PYTHIA appears softer than the measured ones.
 In summary, the data are very well described in the full mass range by the calculation assuming free hadron decays only.
 The results of PHENIX have been confirmed by independent measurements and analyses of dielectron emission from \pp\ collisions by the STAR collaboration~\cite{Adamczyk:2012yb}.